dabbinavo/vscode-xamlstyler/README.md

 Feel free to contribute to the following known issues:

 - There are no unit tests at all
-- Indendation settings of the VSCode IDE are currently not respected
 - Missing multi-language support